CT Scans to Find Lung Cancer in Smokers

 At the time of your appointment, you’ll remove any jewelry and possibly change into medical scrubs or a hospital gown.
 You’ll lie on a table that slides in and out of the scanner, which looks like a large donut-shaped tunnel.
 Your technologist will move to a separate room with a window and will be able to talk with you using a two-way microphone during the scan.
 You’ll be told to remain still and hold your breath during the scanning, as movement during imaging may produce inconclusive results.

 You can expect your appointment to take about 30 minutes, although the actual scan only lasts about a minute.
 After your screening, you can continue your day as usual.
-A doctor who specializes in diagnosing lung cancer will review the images created during your scan.
-You’ll go to a follow-up appointment to discuss your results.
+A board-certified Radiologist will read and review the CT images from your scan and provide results directly to your doctor.
+You can then schedule a follow-up visit with your doctor to discuss the scan results, and possible follow-up requirements and answer any questions.

 Trust your health to Envision Imaging

 We understand the circumstances that bring you to us may be confusing and scary.
-That’s why when you visit one of our offices in Texas, Louisiana, Oklahoma or Colorado, you can count on a warm, friendly experience and cutting-edge technology that gets you results fast.
-If you’re interested in lung cancer screening, visit our locations page to request an appointment.
+When you visit any of our convenient Envision Imaging locations, you can count on a warm, friendly experience and cutting-edge technology that gets you results fast.